sahilseth/flowrdocs/source/rd/topics/flow.rst

  # ## execute the jobs: ONLY works on computing cluster, would fail otherwise
  # submit_flow(fobj, execute = TRUE)
  # ## **End(Not run)**
- .. image flow-2.png

 Aliases:
 flow
+is.flow
+..
 Keywords:

+..
 Author: